ayr-ton/kamu/README.md

   unset OKTA_METADATA_URL
 ```

-## Executing using Docker for local development
+## Using Docker for local development

 Remember to create a `.env` file with all the environment variables you need for spining up the environment.